-In the threshold settings, the Assertion Timeout field postpones or even cancels the "assertion" action.
+In the threshold settings, the Assertion Timeout field postpones the "assertion" action.
 It determines how long a sensor must remain in the "worse" new state before the PX3 triggers the "assertion" action.
 If that sensor changes its state again within the specified wait time, the PX3 does NOT assert the worse state.